-Greek is written from left to right as the English language.
+Greek is written from left to right as Latin, the Romance and English languages.
 The Greek language is characterized by a high degree of inflection.
 Each Greek word actually changes form (inflection) based upon the role that it plays in the sentence.
 A Greek noun is composed of the stem, which conveys the meaning, and the case ending.
 The inflection of a noun is called its declension, and nouns are declined.
 There are three patterns of declension to Greek nouns: stems ending in alpha or eta are in the first declension, those ending in omicron are second declension, and stems ending in a consonant are third declension.
 Case endings are the way the Greek language designates the function of a noun (nominative, accusative, genitive, dative, vocative), the gender (masculine, feminine, or neuter), and the number (singular or plural).
 Case marks the relationship of the noun to the verb.
 Word order in Greek is primarily used for emphasis, balance, contrast, or variety.

 For example, when Κύριος, the Greek word for Lord, is the subject (nominative case), as "the Lord blessed the crowd," the word keeps its lexical form as above and is spelled in transliteration as Kyrios.
 When the Lord is possessive (genitive case), as "the Lord's supper or the Lord's prayer," the word is spelled Κύριου.
 When the Lord is the indirect object (dative case), as "Philip brought bread to the Lord," it is spelled as Kyrioi; the omicron lengthens to omega, and the iota subscripts in the dative singular, to form Κυρίῳ.
 When the Lord is the direct object (accusative case), as "the Father sent the Lord," it is spelled Κύριον.
 When the Lord is addressed (vocative case), as "Lord, Lord, please forgive me," the word is spelled Kύριε, as in the hymnal Kyrie Eleison.
 The following chart lists the case endings for Κύριος, a second declension noun in the masculine singular.
 Thus in the following Biblical passage from the Letter of St. Paul to the Romans, Lord must be the direct object or in the accusative case.